TorNiklas/com.nordpoolspotForExpensiveElectricity/README.md

 ### Release Notes

 #### 0.2.1
-- Default corrency is now NOK
+- Default currency is now NOK
 - Changed the shown price to be per kWh instead of MWh

 #### 0.2.0